About the Program

 The program's leadership team and faculty and staff work together to advance discovery and transform practice to improve the work lives of physicians and in turn improve the care physicians provide to patients worldwide.

 Why establish a program on physician well-being at Mayo Clinic?

 The creation of the Program on Physician Well-Being emphasizes the important role physicians have in the Mayo Clinic mission.

 The daily work of physicians is critical to patient outcomes and cost of care.
 The health care system in the U.S. is rapidly changing.
 As the program moves toward aspirational goals of better care, improved health, and lower cost, we need to ensure that physicians are engaged.

 The cost of physician burnout adds more than $3.4 billion annually to the U.S. health care system, and within the Department of Medicine at Mayo Clinic alone it is estimated to cost at least $1.5 to $2.5 million a year in decreased productivity.

 The program facilitates evidence-based approaches to inform departmental and institutional well-being initiatives.

 What types of research does the program focus on?

-Although the group conducts research on medical students, residents, and medical providers across a variety of disciplines, its focus is on studying well-being among physicians.
-In addition, we prospectively and longitudinally measure different dimensions of well-being, professional satisfaction, and burnout among physicians to identify changes and trends within Mayo Clinic.
+Although the group conducts research on medical students, residents, and medical professionals across a variety of disciplines, its focus is on studying well-being among physicians.
+In addition, the group prospectively and longitudinally measures different dimensions of well-being, professional satisfaction, and burnout among physicians to identify changes and trends within Mayo Clinic.

 How does the program translate new knowledge into changes for physicians?